 In classes VIII and IX, we have learnt about surface area and volume of regular solid shapes.
-We used them in real life situations and identified what we needed and what was to be measured or estimated.
+We use them in real life situations to identify what we need and what is to be measured or estimated.
 For example, to find the quantity of paint required to white wash a room, we need the surface area and not the volume.
 To find the number of boxes that would contain a quantity of grain, we need the volume and not the area.